-Jazmin Ealden is a performer, educator and arts administrator based in Perth, Australia.
+Jazmin Ealden is a performer, researcher, educator and arts administrator based in Perth, Australia.
 Currently studying a Master of Arts (Performance) by research at WAAPA, Jazmin specialises in contemporary-classical saxophone performance and research into collaborative practice.
 In 2018, she completed a Bachelor of Music Honours (First Class) at the Western Australian Academy of Performing Arts (WAAPA) where she studied under Dr. Matthew Styles.